 Will spatial audio by Google soon be available natively on Android?
 After all, Apple users have already had the opportunity to experience Spatial Audio on their iPhones and other Apple devices since 2020.
 And looking at the latest release notes for Android 13, Android users could soon be able to enjoy 3D audio natively as well.

 To me, it has a bit of a Star Wars charm.
 The dark side versus the light side of the force.
 Whether Apple is good or bad with Dolby now, readers can make up their own minds about that on this blog.
-But in fact, eyes and ears are now slowly turning to Google.
+In this article I share my opinion about this topic.
+Although in fact, eyes and ears are now slowly turning to Google.
 Because there is a competitor to AC-4 of Dolby Atmos, MPEG-H from Fraunhofer.
 So, will Google choose the Dolby Atmos path or will it choose another side of the force?
 It’s time to put the speculation under the microscope.

 As several media outlets have reported in the past, Google has been in the process of buying up companies in the audio space for some time, investing millions in the process.
 For example, in December 2020, Google spent over $35 million to acquire the audio division of Synaptics, and with it, very important patents.